Snake Plant Care

 Remove all excess water from saucers and never allow snake plants to sit in excess water.

-It’s important to use a succulent soil mix when repotting a snake plant
+It’s important to use a good draining soil when repotting snake plants

 Dividing and Repotting a Snake Plant